 Anyway, I suppose that’s neither here nor there.
 What’s important is cupcakes.
 These were cupcakes I made for Little Man’s birthday party.
 I still have tons of recipes to share from that, so I’m just going to keep plowing through.
 Whether you like it or not.

-I adapted this recipe slightly from a Nourishing Meals recipe, which was adapted from another recipe.
+I adapted this recipe slightly from a Nourishing Meals recipe (no longer available), which was adapted from another recipe.
 Also, I took no pictures except the final product, so apologies on that.

 This recipe is gluten-free, which makes it susceptible to drying out.
 For that reason, I made these only a few hours before the party.
 If you need to store these longer, you’ll need to freeze them.